LOS-ESSnet/Paris-Hackathon/tools/tools.md

 RDF4J (http://rdf4j.org/), previously known as Sesame, is currently in incubation phase at the Eclipse foundation.

+The [Documentation](http://docs.rdf4j.org/) page gives an overview of the library structure and links to interesting tutorials and documentations.

+To use RDF4J in a Maven project, just add a [dependency](https://mvnrepository.com/artifact/org.eclipse.rdf4j/rdf4j-runtime) on the `rdf4j-runtime` artifact ([more detail here](http://docs.rdf4j.org/programming)).

 ### Other tools

 A number In order to read the source data,